foundry-rs/book/src/projects/dependencies.md

 solmate-utils/=lib/solmate/src/utils/
 ```

-You can also set remappings in `foundry.toml`.
+You can also set remappings in `foxar.toml`.

 ```toml
 remappings = [